helppc/supervisor-bundle/README.md

     composer require helppc/supervisor-bundle nyholm/psr7
     ```

-    If your project is managed using [Symfony Flex](https://github.com/symfony/flex), the rest of the steps are not required.
-Just follow the post-installation instructions instead! :tada:

     > **NOTE:** This bundle requires a PSR 7/17 implementation to operate.
 We recommend that you use [nyholm/psr7](https://github.com/Nyholm/psr7).
 Check out this [document](docs/psr-implementation-switching.md) if you wish to use a different implementation.

 1. Create the bundle configuration file under `config/packages/supervisor.yaml`.
 Here is a reference configuration file: